kumuluz/kumuluzee-health/README.md

 ### RestHealthCheck

-To enable REST availability health check, we need to provide in the health check sections.
-We can provide single or multiple urls for REST availability health check. `Connection-url` needs to be provided as part of the health check configuration.
+We can provide single or multiple urls for REST availability health check.
+To enable REST availability health check, we need to specify the `connection-url` or multiple `connection-url` as part of the health check configuration.

 Example configuration: